Improved Convergence Rates for Distributed Resource Allocation: Numerical Experiments

 \section{Numerical Experiments}

-\an{In this section, we provide some numerical experiments to demonstrate the convergence behavior of the proposed algorithms .
-The experiments are conducted over a fixed undirected connected graph with $n=100$ vertices.} The connectivity ratio of the graph is $r_\mathrm{c}=4/n=0.04$ which means that there are $r_\mathrm{c}\times n(n-1)/2=198$ edges in the graph (\an{the average degree is} $3.96$).
-We generate the graphs randomly\footnote{To guarantee connectedness of the graph, we first grow a random tree; then uniformly randomly add edges into the graph to reach the specified connectivity ratio.}. \an{The objective function $f_i$ of agent $i$ is given by
+The experiments are conducted over a fixed undirected connected graph with $n=100$ vertices and $|\E|=198$ edges.
+The ``connectivity ratio'' of the undirected graph is defined by $r_\mathrm{c}=|\E|/(0.5n(n-1))=0.04$ (the average degree is $3.96$), where $0.5n(n-1)$ is the maximum number of edges an undirected graph can have.
+We generate the graphs randomly\footnote{To guarantee connectedness of the graph, we first grow a random tree; then uniformly randomly add edges into the graph to reach the specified connectivity ratio.}.
+The objective function $f_i$ of agent $i$ is given by

-where $A_i\in\R^{2\times2}$ and $b_i\in\R^{2\times2}$ with the entries generated following the normal distribution with zero mean and unit variance.
-For each agent $i$, the local constraint is set is a box given by
+where $H_i\in\R^{2\times2}$ and $b_i\in\R^{2\times2}$ have the entries generated by the normal distribution with zero mean and unit variance.
+For each agent $i$, the local constraint set is a box,